-The national financial accounts are constructed using the "building blocks" approach, i.e. by collecting detailed data from the main institutional sectors5 on all transactions recognised by the ESA 2010 system.
-The data are then made consistent at this level of granularity (see point 4 below), by applying a calculation algorithm (constrained minimisation approach), which ensures that certain principles are respected (double-entry accounting, no negative stocks, etc.) while keeping at the same time data as close as possible to their original form.
+The national financial accounts are constructed using the "building blocks" approach, i.e. by collecting detailed data from the main institutional sectors on all transactions recognised by the ESA 2010 system.
+The data are then made consistent at this level of granularity (see point 4 below) using calculations, which ensure that certain principles are respected (double-entry accounting, no negative stocks, etc.) while keeping at the same time data as close as possible to their original form.